 Reticulocyte count, or a count of young red blood cells

 Serum iron, iron binding capacity, ferritin levels, or other measurements of iron

 What do my test results mean?

-Test results showing zinc protoporphyrin levels higher than 50 mcg/dL indicate an elevated level of lead in the blood.
+Test results showing zinc protoporphyrin levels higher than 50 mcg/dL mean that you

 How is this test done?

 The test requires a blood sample, which is drawn through a needle from a vein in your